folio-org/okapi/doc/guide.md

 on this granular level.
 "Permission Sets" are named sets that can contain several permission bits, and even other sets.
 Those will be reduced to the actual bits by the auth module.
-These are the lowest level that an admin user normally sees, and form the building blocks for building more complex roles.
+These are the lowest level that an admin user normally sees, and form the building blocks for constructing more complex roles.

 The permission bits are used in the handler entries.
 The first one has a permissionsRequired field that contains the permission "test-basic.get.list".
-That means that if the user does not have such a permission, the auth module tells Okapi, which will refusethe request.
+That means that if the user does not have such a permission, the auth module tells Okapi, which will refuse the request.

 The next entry has a permissionsRequired too, but also a permissionsDesired field with "test-basic.get.sensitive.details" in it.
 That indicates that the